EmmettDemirhan/MSBA_e-Portfolio/ACST6003_Principles_of_Finance/README.md

 #### 1. Financial Modeling Assignment

-In this assignment, I analyzed financial models presented in an Excel workbook named `acst6003-assignment.xlsx`.
+In this assignment, I analyzed financial models presented in an Excel workbook named `Corporate_Valuation_Report.xlsx`.
 The workbook consisted of multiple sheets corresponding to different financial questions, such as investment evaluation, debt and equity securities, and financial market analysis.

 **Skills Gained:**